ygfalcon/Solsniper-zero/README.md

    If the file isn't executable, run `chmod +x start.command` from Terminal and try again.
 2. **Prompts** — The script verifies Python 3.11+, Homebrew and `rustup`.
    Missing components trigger guided installers that may prompt for your password or the Xcode Command Line Tools.
 3. **GPU detection** — The launcher runs `solhunter_zero.device --check-gpu` and sets `TORCH_DEVICE=mps` when an Apple GPU is available.
     `PYTORCH_ENABLE_MPS_FALLBACK=1` is exported so unsupported operations transparently fall back to the CPU.
 4. **Logs** — All output is appended to `startup.log` in the project directory.
     A diagnostics summary is written to `diagnostics.json` for accessibility tools.
+    Output from environment preflight checks is written to `preflight.log`, which rotates to `preflight.log.1` once it exceeds 1 MB so you can review the previous run.
     Older logs rotate with timestamps for easy troubleshooting.
 5. **Troubleshooting** — If the script exits early, open Terminal and run `./start.command` to view errors.
    Common issues include missing network access, Homebrew not on `PATH`, or stale permissions on the script.